Justices to weigh Trump census plan to exclude noncitizens

 The outcome of the census case could affect the distribution of political power for the next 10 years.
 The census also helps determine the distribution of $1.5 trillion in federal funding annually.

-The American Civil Liberties Union, representing a coalition of immigrant advocacy groups, said Trump’s violation of federal law is “not particularly close or complicated.”
+Trump’s violation of federal law is “not particularly close or complicated,” the ACLU said in a court filing arguing that the court shouldn’t hear the case.

 The Supreme Court separately allowed the administration to end the actual census count this week, blocking a court order that would have kept the count going until the end of the month.